 Profile: Matador Resources Co (MTDR.K)

 Matador Resources Company, incorporated on November 22, 2010, is an independent energy company engaged in the exploration, development, production and acquisition of oil and natural gas resources in the United States, with an emphasis on oil and natural gas shale and other unconventional plays.
-Its operations are focused primarily on the oil and liquids-rich portion of the Eagle Ford shale play in South Texas and the Wolfcamp and Bone Spring plays in the Permian Basin in Southeast New Mexico and West Texas.
-The Company also operates in the Haynesville shale and Cotton Valley plays in Northwest Louisiana and East Texas.
+The Company's segment is oil and natural gas exploration and production.
+The Company's operations are focused primarily on the oil and liquids-rich portion of the Wolfcamp and Bone Spring plays in the Delaware Basin in Southeast New Mexico and West Texas.
+The Company also operates in the Eagle Ford shale play in South Texas and the Haynesville shale and Cotton Valley plays in Northwest Louisiana and East Texas.

-Southeast New Mexico and West Texas — Permian Basin
+Southeast New Mexico and West Texas-Delaware Basin

 Haynesville and Middle Bossier Shales

 Southwest Wyoming, Northeast Utah and Southeast Idaho-Meade Peak Shale

 Matador Resources Co

-DALLAS TX 75240
+DALLAS TX 75240-1017

 - BRIEF-Matador Resources reports Q4 GAAP earnings per share $1.09

 - BRIEF-Matador Resources announces formation of JV for Delaware basin midstream assets